HallettLab/lab-website/content/lab member/andrew-muehleisen.md

 ### Publications
 Muehleisen, A. J., Schwartz, N. B., Stump, S. M., Staver, A. C. 2020.
 Deciduous-evergreen coexistence in tropical forests. *In Review*.
 Journal of Ecology.

-Muehleisen, A. J., Engelbrecht, B., Jones, F.A., Manzané-Pinzón, E., & Comita, L. (2020).
+Muehleisen, A. J., Engelbrecht, B., Jones, F.A., Manzan?-Pinz?n, E., & Comita, L. (2020).
 Local adaptation to herbivory within tropical tree species along a rainfall gradient.
 Accepted.
 Ecology.

 Muehleisen, A. J., Queenborough, S. A., Alvia, P., Valencia, R., & Fiala, B. 2016.
 Incidence of Extrafloral Nectaries and Their Relationship with Growth and Survival of Lowland Tropical Rain Forest Trees.
 Biotropica, 48(3), 321-331.